MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Keep in mind that RStudio does not auto-update, nor do the libraries, but it will prompt you when updates are available.
 * Run through the setup, keeping all the default settings.

-### Make sure you create a directory for your RStudio project
+### Make sure you create a directory for your project
-  * The far top-right has a tab just below the applications "Close tab" click it > New Project > name your directory and its location > Create Project.
+  * The far top-right has a tab just below the RStudio "Close tab" click it > New Project > New Directory > New Project >  name your directory and its location > Create Project.

 <details>
   <summary><strong>Settings</strong></summary>